ucbdrive/skipnet/README.md

 # SkipNet: Learning Dynamic Routing in Convolutional Networks

-This repository contains the code for [SkipNet](https://arxiv.org/pdf/1711.09485.pdf).
+This repository contains the code and trained models for [SkipNet](https://arxiv.org/pdf/1711.09485.pdf).

 SkipNet learns to route images through a subset of layers on a per-input basis.
 Challenging images are routed through more layers than easy images.
 We talk about two model designs with both feedforward gates and reccurent gates which enable